iboing/CliqueNet/README.md

 |DenseNet(k=36,T=12)|0.96M|6.89|27.54|
 |CliqueNet(k=36,T=12)|0.94M|5.93|27.32|

 Tab 3.
-Experiments when k and T of CliqueNet and DenseNet are exactly the same.

-to update

-demonstrate the superiority of CliqueNet over DenseNet when there are no additional techniques(bottleneck, compression, etc.)
+Comparisons with the same k and T.

+Note that the result of DenseNet(k=12, T=36) is reported by original paper.
+The others are implementated by ourselves under the same experimental settings.

 ## Results on ImageNet